what-is-software-testing-image

 Based on the software project and the selection of a specific SDLC model, the testing activities can be performed in the different phases of the software life cycle.

 There is a misconception that testing is done only when some part of the software is built.
 However, testing can (should) be started even before a single line of code is written.
 It can be done in parallel with the development phase, e.g., in the case of the V Model, development and testing activities are integrated.
+In the below, table we can see the mapping of the testing activities with the development phase.

 Development PhaseTesting Activity

-Code CompleteTest case execution
+Code CompleteTest case execution (by software testers)

 When to Stop Testing?